-Whoopie pies were considered a special treat because they were originally made from leftover batter from chocolate cakes and according to Amish legend when children would find these treats in their lunch bags, they would shout “Whoopie!”
+Whoopie pies were considered a special treat because they were originally made from leftover batter from chocolate cakes.
+According to Amish legend when children would find these treats in their lunch bags, they would shout “Whoopie!”

 Do Whoopie Pies Need To Be Refrigerated?

-This answer would probably vary based on who you asked, but personally, I would refrigerate them if you don’t plan on enjoying them the same day you assemble them.
+This answer would probably vary based on who you asked.
+I personally would refrigerate them if you don’t plan on enjoying them the same day you assemble them.

-The cakes can be made up a day in advance, but once frosted, you want that integrity of the filling to stay intact and refrigerating them will help with that.
+The cakes can be made up a day in advance, but once frosted, you want the integrity of the filling to stay intact, and refrigerating them will help with that.